balena-io-experimental/container-jail/README.md

-# Container Jailer
+# Container Jail

-Append a build stage to your containers and run them as microVMs with Firecracker!
+Append a build stage to your Dockerfile and deploy as a microVM with Firecracker!

 ## What is Firecracker?

 [Firecracker](https://firecracker-microvm.github.io/) is an open source virtualization technology that is purpose-built for creating and managing secure, multi-tenant container and function-based services that provide serverless operational models.
 Firecracker runs workloads in lightweight virtual machines, called microVMs, which combine the security and isolation properties provided by hardware virtualization technology with the speed and flexibility of containers.

-## Caveats
+## Features

-- The guest container OS must follow [some guidelines](#guest-container)
+- Easy to install, just add 3 lines to an exiting Dockerfile
-- Most run/compose instructions are not supported directly and require workarounds
+- Support for several [guest container operating systems](#guest-container) without existing init services
-- Only one persistent volume is supported right now, and [it needs to be mounted](volumes)
+- Overprovisioning of resources, with configurable limits via environment variables
-- Ports can not be exposed without custom iptables rules
+- An optional persistent data volume
-- Healthchecks must be part of the main process as a background task
+- Automatic TUN/TAP interface creation with NAT rules
-- Currently there is no way to exec into the guest container for debugging
+- Currently includes kernel 5.10 in the guest VM

 ## Requirements